Engin-Boot/capture-behavior-of-a-visit-counter-aayushvirkar/needs-tech.md

   When
   Sensor goes offline
   Then
-  Keep record of all scanned barcodes
+  Keep a record of all scanned barcodes